Issa Hanou

 |---|---|

-| Sep 10, 2025 | I gave my lecture again on AI Planning for the Probabilistic AI and Reasoning MSc course. |
+| Feb 24, 2026 | I gave a guest lecture on AI Planning for the Knowledge Representation and Symbolic Reasoning course in the Robotics MSc program at TU Delft. |